lesley88/garejeky/_posts/2021-10-15-how-to-prepare-egusi-soup.md

 For Egusi soup:

-* Stop washing when you can taste the leaves without scrunching up your face.
-For this soup, If you wash out all the bitterness, it losses its uniqueness. (still not sure when to stop?
+* For Egusi soup, don't wash out all bitterness from the leaves.
+Stop washing when you can taste them without scrunching up your face.
+For this soup, If you wash out all bitterness, it losses its uniqueness. (still not sure when to stop?
 When you start cooking, add your bitter leaves in batches and taste to see how it comes out.
 After a few trials, you will find the perfect taste for you.)

-**Note.**  People with severe asthma are strongly not advised to prepare this soup following this method because of all the palm oil bleaching involved.
+For Bitter leaf soup:

+* Ironically, for bitter leaf soup, you have to wash out all traces of bitterness from the leaves.